The-Blockchain-Adapter/discord_bot/README.md

 # How to init the bot

+1. Create a bot on Discord

+2. Get a key from Infura

+3. Create a MongoDB database

-1. Copy code from github
+4. Copy all of this code from Github

-2. enter your bot token & infura id in the .env file
+5. Enter everything asked in the .env file

-3. run theses 2 commands
+6. run these 2 commands in the terminal

     ```terminal
     npm i